-Ashwagandha is one of the most revered and prized herbs in the Ayurveda pharmacopoeia.
+Ashwagandha (Withania somnifera) is one of the most revered and prized herbs in the Ayurveda pharmacopoeia.
 It’s known as the premier Ayurvedic rasayana (or rejuvenative) tonic because of its superior ability to nourish the whole body and mind.
 Maximizing the body's ability to resist stress, it enables the body to reserve and sustain vital energy throughout the day while promoting sound, restful sleep at night.
-Here lies ashwagandha’s magnificent advantage: it increases energy and vitality while helping to calm the mind.
+Here lies ashwagandha’s magnificent advantage: as an adaptogen, it increases energy and vitality while helping to calm the mind.
+What a helpful herbal ally to have in our modern culture of depleted adrenals and perpetual stress!

 What’s in a Name?

-A fun fact about this beloved Ayurvedic herb is that the Sanskrit word “ashwagandha” is translated as “the smell of a horse,” which refers to its ability to bring you the essence of a horse, strength and stamina, while nourishing the male and female reproductive and nervous systems.
+A fun fact about this beloved Ayurvedic herb is that the Sanskrit word “ashwagandha” is translated as “the smell of a horse,” (ashwa—horse, gandha—smell), which refers to its ability to bring you the essence of a horse—strength and stamina—while nourishing the male and female reproductive and nervous systems.
 Its botanical name, Withania somnifera, tells us something about this herb; somnifera is translated as “sleep-inducing,” reflecting its relaxing and calming properties that bring us energy by supporting deeper rest.

 Ashwagandha has other names as well.
 It is often called “winter cherry,” which is attributed to its small, red berry fruit that looks like a tiny cherry tomato.
 Ashwagandha belongs to the Solanaceae, or nightshade, family—the same family as tomatoes and potatoes.
 Another common name is “Indian ginseng,” though it is not related to the ginseng family and most likely gets this name in reference to its energy promoting qualities.